bazelbuild/bazel/site/en/external/migration.md

     original WORKSPACE file.
 *   When Bzlmod is enabled, you can better track what dependencies are left to migrate with WORKSPACE.bzlmod.

-Note: WORKSPACE.bzlmod does NOT replace the functionality of WORKSPACE for identifying the workspace root, therefore you still need a WORKSPACE file at your workspace root.

 #### Repository visibility {:#repository-visibility}